TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 [Antique Hostel](http://www.hostelbookers.com/property/prp/85694/arr/2015-05-18/ngt/2/ppl/1/) looks promising and comes in at a bargain EUR10/ night including breakfast.
 Looks like the right choice if aiming for relaxation.

-[X Hostel](http://www.hostelbookers.com/property/prp/74966/arr/2015-05-18/ngt/2/ppl/1/) may however win because it has "Escape Room" games for free.
+[X Hostel](http://www.hostelbookers.com/property/prp/74966/arr/2015-05-18/ngt/2/ppl/1/) More of a party hostel.
+May win because it has "Escape Room" games for free.
 Several friends have tried this in London, you have an hour to escape from a room through a combination of gadgets, riddles and puzzles.
-Sounds like more of a party hostel.
+Unclear exactly what happens if you fail to escape within the allotted hour.
+I'm envisaging a Star Wars esque trash compactor scenario.

-# Warsaw (unfinished)
+# Warsaw

 [This site](http://www.warsawtour.pl/en/tourist-attractions/top-10-3930.html) is useful for choosing things to do.